 Read part one of this article here.

-Written by Gordon Cope, Contributing Editor.
-This is an abridged version of an article taken from the Spring 2016 issue of Tanks & Terminals (a supplement to Hydrocarbon Engineering).
-Subscribers can view the issue by logging in.
+Written by Gijs van Heeringen, Bob van de Genderand Jan Klok, Paqell BV, the Netherlands.
+This is an abridged article taken from the April 2016 issue of Hydrocarbon Engineering.
+Subscribers can view the issue in full by logging in.